manyworldspod/manyworldspod.github.io/_posts/2022-03-09-restorative-justice-in-northeast-syria.md

 We have a lot to learn from two Indigenous-led coalitions who have already built quasi-stateless societies elsewhere in the world.
-Millions of people live out their lives under autonomous administrations in the state of Chiapas, Mexico, and the region of northeast Syria known to many as Rojava.
+Millions of people live out their lives under autonomous administrations in the state of Chiapas, Mexico, and the region of northeast Syria known to the Kurds as Rojava.
 Both societies have fascinating justice systems with significant overlap in the way they are structured.
-This is not quite on purpose, but it is also not a coincidence.
-Later in this series we'll also look at the role education and social ethics play in cultivating restorative justice, and lay out a case for why, while trying to build a new world in the shell of the old, Indigenous ideas around justice should be our North Star.
+This is not quite on purpose, but it is also not at all a coincidence.
+Later in this series we'll also look at the role education and social ethics play in cultivating restorative justice, and lay out a case for why, when we try to build a new world in the crumbling shell of the old, Indigenous traditions around justice should be our collective guidestar.

 ### Disclaimer